CleitonAmbrosio/CleitonAmbrosio/README.md

 ## Data Science Projects

+### "Insiders" Fidelity Program

+Creation of a loyalty program for an online retail store through the segmentation of the customer base and identification of the most valuable users.

 ### [Rossmann Stores Sales Forecast]( https://github.com/CleitonAmbrosio/Rossmann-Store-Sales-Forecast )

 Knowing in advance the income for the next few weeks can be decisive for managing a store towards a more accelerated growth.